What is an Intelligent Network?

-  Over the last thirty years, one of the major changes in the implementation of Public Switched Telephone Networks (PSTNs) has been the migration from analogue to digital switches.
+Over the last thirty years, one of the major changes in the implementation of Public Switched Telephone Networks (PSTNs) has been the migration from analog to digital switches.
 Coupled with this change has been the growth of intelligence in the switching nodes.
-From a customer’s and network provider’s point of view this has meant that new features could be offered and used.
+From a customer’s and network provider’s point of view, this has meant that new features could be offered and used.

 Since the feature handling functionality was resident in the switches, the way in which new features were introduced into the network was by introducing changes in all the switches.
-This was time consuming and fraught with risk of malfunction because of proprietary feature handling in the individual switches.
+This was time-consuming and fraught with the risk of malfunction because of proprietary feature handling in the individual switches.

 To overcome these constraints the Intelligent Network architecture was evolved both as a network and service architecture.

 In the (Intelligent Network) IN architecture, the service logic and service control functions are taken out of the individual switches and centralized in a special purpose computer.
 The interface between the switches and the central computer is standardized.
 The switches utilize the services of the specialized computer whenever a call involving a service feature is to be handled.
 The call is switched according to the advice received by the requesting switch from the computer.
 For normal call handling, the switches do not have to communicate with the central computer.